|155A.03||Subdivisions renumbered, repealed, or no longer in effect|

 The marketing or sale of any product is prohibited during a continuing education class receiving credit under subdivision 1.

-(a) Only a board-licensed school of cosmetology, a postsecondary institution as defined in section 136A.103, paragraph (a), or a board-recognized professional association organized under chapter 317A may offer continuing education curriculum for credit under subdivision 1, paragraph (a).
-Continuing education curriculum under subdivision 1, paragraph (b), may be offered by a:
+(a) Only a board-licensed school of cosmetology, a postsecondary institution as defined in section 136A.103, paragraph (a), or a board-recognized professional association organized under chapter 317A may be approved by the board to offer continuing education for credit under subdivision 1, paragraph (a).
+Continuing education under subdivision 1, paragraph (b), may be offered by a:

 (1) board-licensed school of cosmetology;